 The Backstory, from Susan Serra

 Both my parents, having grown up just outside of Copenhagen, left their hometown after they married and immigrated to the U.S via ship in 1949.
-They kept in touch with family through infrequent trips back to their Danish homeland (air travel was a big deal then, and you dressed up!)
-They also kept up with family through letters and phone calls, in the early days with the assistance of an international telephone operator.
+They kept in touch with family through infrequent trips back to their Danish homeland (air travel was a big deal then, and you dressed up for the plane trip!)
+My parents also kept up with family through letters and phone calls, in the early days, with the assistance of an international telephone operator. that took upwards of 30 minutes to connect the call!
 And family came to visit us too.

 My childhood home had all the trappings of Danish Modern/Mid Century design with authentic Scandinavian art, accessories, and furnishings.
 It was a sort of an "IV drip" exposure to Scandinavian design, day after day, year after year.